openproof-net/rpo-spec-v0.1/README.md

 🧭 OpenProof — RPO Specification v0.1

-Integrity · Readability · Verifiability
+Integrity • Readability • Verifiability

 A civil code for digital evidence in an age ruled by narratives.

-OpenProof defines a public, deterministic and testable format for structuring digital evidence.
+OpenProof defines a public, deterministic and testable structure for digital evidence.
-Its core artifact, the RPO (Rapport Probatoire Ouvert), is a dual-format bundle designed so that:
+Its core artifact, the RPO (Rapport Probatoire Ouvert), is a dual-format bundle that ensures:

 machines can verify integrity,